taxjarsam/taxjar-developers/source/integrations/guides/magento.md

 We put together this integration guide for Magento 1.x merchants and developers looking to better understand TaxJar's extension for sales tax calculations. **Using Magento 2?** Check out our official [Magento 2 sales tax extension guide](/guides/integrations/magento2/).

-You'll learn how TaxJar provides checkout calculations with our [API](/how-it-works/) and zip-based rates for native Magento calculations as a fallback.
+You'll learn how TaxJar provides checkout calculations with our API and zip-based rates for native Magento calculations as a fallback.
 Along the way, we'll configure your store to collect sales tax where you have nexus, handle product exemptions, import orders into TaxJar, and much more.
-For a primer on everything sales tax, read our [Magento sales tax guide](/guides/sales-tax-guide-for-magento/) before getting started.

 ## Getting Started with TaxJar